 However, your business is not obliged to consider bumping.
 However, you may fall foul of unfair dismissal law if it would have been reasonable to consider bumping in the circumstances.

 Your business may be reluctant to draw up a wide pool, even if it would be technically correct to do so, because of the impact on employee morale.

 Identify a narrow pool, or just consult with employees provisionally selected for redundancy, may make you more vulnerable to an unfair dismissal claim.
 It is difficult to assess whether the risks to morale and other costs of widening the pool outweigh the risk and cost of claims.

 Alternatives to redundancy

-An employer is obliged to consider alternatives to dismissal e.g.:
+An employer is obliged to consider alternatives to dismissal which may include :-

-- Alternative roles: perhaps at a different group company, involving retraining and a statutory trial period;
+- Looking at alternative roles: perhaps at a different group company, involving retraining and a statutory trial period;

 - Bumping: dismiss a different employee;

 - Reduced hours, pay reductions, or other cost savings;